 Bashista Ashram: Dating back to the time when the great sage Vashista visited this spot on confluence of the Sandhya, Lalita and Kanta stream, and set up his ashram here.

-Shankardev Kalakshetra: a place where Assamese history and culture is depicted in a sprawling open enclosure.
-Overnight at hotel -Guwahari
+Shankardev Kalakshetra: A place where Assamese history and culture is depicted in a sprawling open enclosure.
+Overnight at hotel - Guwahati.

 Morning after breakfast depart by car for Bomdlia.
 En route we visit Bhalukpong: Situated on the Assam-Arunachal border, 250 kms from Guwahati, Bhalukpong is another picturesque spot for angling and leisurely picnics.

 Tipi: An Orchidarium at Tipi (5 kms from Bhalukpong) is the Botanical paradise of the state.
 About 300 specis can be seen in the flora – glass house.
 Some of them are rare and endangered

 species.
 By the side of the glass house there is an orchid museum too.
 Arrive Bomdila and check in at hotel.